CYANH1LL/Membership-protocol/README.md

 # An Implementation of Membership Protocol based on GOSSIP.

+Building a distributed Fault-Tolerant Key-Value Store on nodes running membership protocol.

+The project was forked from University of Illinois at Urbana-Champaign' [Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing) programming assignment.

 ### What is the project?
 The project is about implementing a Gossip Protocol.